N90K/TNBase/Docs/FixesAndChanges.md

 Weekly listeners as of today: 190
 'Net change of listeners for the year': -4   Should be -9

-**F9.** Editing: Searching by a listener's name has stopped working.
-Searching by wallet number is OK.

 ## Changes:
-**C1.** Change 'Wallets'�in all the list items in the stats to 'News Wallets' so that News wallets and Magazine wallets can be separately identified.
+**C1.** Change 'Wallets' in all the list items in the stats to 'News Wallets' so that News wallets and Magazine wallets can be separately identified.

 **C2.** Make the number of News wallets allocated to each listener configurable**.
 Default = 3.